 First and foremost, we ourselves want to embark on the journey of implementing the accessibility model: we will continuously improve our systems and train our employees.

-We can offer two new products for our clients: accessibility audits and testing.
+We can offer two new WCAG products for our clients: accessibility planse and document remediation.
 However, I need to talk a bit about both.

 After implementing the accessibility improvements, we conduct a re-evaluation, and if everything has been corrected properly, we issue the Accessibility Conformance Report.

-I believe we are in a good position because out of the 600 CPWA professionals (Certified Professional in Web Accessibility) worldwide, three of us work in Hungary, and besides us, more and more people are starting to train themselves in this field.
+I believe we are in a good position because out of the 600 CPWA professionals worldwide, three of us work in Hungary, and besides us, more and more people are starting to train themselves in this field.

-And I am sure that other development companies will follow the example of Precognox soon because accessibility will be just as fundamental an expectation as security or performance.
+I am sure that accessibility will be just as fundamental an expectation as security or performance.